About Chiropractors

 In Alberta, chiropractors must:

-• pass national clinical competency examination
+• pass a national clinical competency examination

 • maintain professional competency through approved seminars and courses